EliKeith404/poke-vote/README.md

 ## Things Learned 🔖

 This is my very first TypeScript and MySQL project!
-Prisma is a very handy tool in making SQL queries and schemas straight-forward and easy. tRPC is used as my type-safe backend to smooth out the development process by enabling IntelliSense and making sure I'm handling all potential null values.
+Prisma is a very handy tool in making SQL queries and relations straight-forward and easy. tRPC, a React Query wrapper, is used as my typesafe backend to smooth out the development process by enabling IntelliSense on the frontend-- no more assuming server data!

 There were of course a lot of hiccups getting my typings correct, but the tools I used guided me to the right path.
 From this point on I'll use TypeScript by default, and potentially consider converting my other projects to it as well.